RESIDENTIAL STUDENT HANDBOOK

 - Provide information about prescription medicine on the Parent Comments and Medical Form.
 Prescription medications must be in their original containers.
 All labels must be current and will be given as specified on the label only.

-- Small amounts of over-the-counter medicine (ibuprofen, Tylenol, sinus medicine, etc.)
+- Small amounts of over-the-counter medicine (Ibuprofen, Tylenol, sinus medicine, etc.)

 Clothing